-In previous studies the relation between financial reporting quality and over-investment was reviewed (Modarres and Hesarzadeh, 2008; Thaqafī and Arab MazarYazdi, 2010); but so far there hasn't been any research in Iran to review the relationship between accounting information quality and over investment, this relationship is reviewed in this study.
+In previous studies the relation between financial reporting quality and over investment were reviewed (Modares and Hesarzadeh, 2008 and Thaqafī and Arab MazarYazdi, 2010); but so far there hasn't been any research in Iran to review the relation between accounting information quality and over investment, this relationship is reviewed in this study.

-This paper aimed to develop research literature on factors affecting the decrease of overinvestment in Iran.
+This paper aimed at developing research literature on factors affecting decrease of over investment in Iran.
 The hypotheses of this study are defined as:

-First hypothesis: There is a significant and inverse correlation between accounting information quality and over investment.

-Second hypothesis: Correlation between accounting information quality and over investment in companies with high free cash flow is stronger than companies with low free cash flow (If the first hypothesis is rejected, the second hypothesis is rejected on its own and there is no need to review).
+- First hypothesis: There is a significant and inverse correlation between accounting information quality and over investment. - Second hypothesis: Correlation between accounting information quality and over investment in companies with high free cash flow is stronger than companies with low free cash flow (If the first hypothesis is rejected, the second hypothesis is rejected on its own and there is no need to review).